arwells-research/satz-lifetime-diagnostics/THEORY.md

 Satz’s work *Theory of Subatomic and Atomic Masses and Half-Lives*, which explored systematic regularities in nuclear half-lives.

-In the present repository, `G_satz` is retained **only** as a structural diagnostic variable.
-It does not appear in the frozen Phase I hazard law, and is used solely for residual analysis in Phase II.
+In this repository, `G_satz` is retained solely as a *descriptive structural label*.
+It is never used as a predictor, fit variable, or correction term.

 ---